In this two-part article I describe the steps I had to take to make a headless Raspberry Pi 4 a Bluetooth A2DP speaker.

 My feeling reading the specifications is that Bluetooth was not made with high expectations on security from the beginning.
 It has so many trade-offs at the benefit of usability that Secure Connections, whether for BR/EDR or LE, just looks to me like the bare minimum to have.

 BR/EDR Legacy Pairing’s security for instance unavoidably depends on the length of the PIN (which is often a small four-digit number, or even a fixed value) and provide little-to-none protection against eavesdropping or man-in-the-middle (MITM) attacks.
 Secure Simple Pairing for its part only “protects the user from MITM attacks with a goal of offering a 1 in 1,000,000 chance that a MITM could mount a successful attack2“.
-It leverages the failure alerts end users would receive to mitigate the risk and allows for configurations that may make it unsecure.
-Without going on with further examples : I just don’t want my neighbors to accidentally connect to my RPi or any passing-by hacker to gather any personal information.
+It strongly relies on human decision (based on warning messages in case of an attack) to mitigate risks and allows for configurations that can make it unsecure.
+In short, it’s easy to configure it wrong and let the neighbors accidentally connect to your Bluetooth device and maybe gather personal informations.

 Also, “LE is the new BR/EDR”.
-Most efforts seem to be put on Bluetooth LE and Bluetooh BR/EDR suffers from not being up-to-date with today’s requirements.
-For instance : in BR/EDR, cryptographic key generation is being made in lower, often hardware, layers, making it difficult to upgrade security algorithms.
-This is probably the fate of a very pragmatic specification that didn’t intend to foresee the future of technology ; unfortunately this leaves us with a plethora of unsecure devices in the wild.
+Indeed, most efforts seem to be put on Bluetooth LE as Bluetooh BR/EDR lacks behind, not keeping up with today’s requirements.
+For instance : with BR/EDR, cryptographic key generation is being made in lower, often hardware, layers, making it difficult to upgrade security algorithms.
+This leaves us with a plethora of insecure devices in the wild.

-Wrapping up, this gives the “LE Secure Connections” mode my preference and I will try to make it rule my configuration.
+👉 Wrapping up, this gives the “LE Secure Connections” mode my preference.

 Bluetooth association models

-- Numeric Comparison (only since Bluetooth 4.2 for BLE)
+- Numeric Comparison (since Bluetooth 4.2 for BLE)